alexanderlavrushko/BLE-trail-navigation/README.md

 * The phone acts as BLE Central
 * ESP32 acts as BLE Peripheral

+Application uses Apple MapKit with OpenStreetMap tiles.

 Only iOS is supported so far.

+## How to use
 Route editing is manual and very basic:
 * Every GPS point is added manually
 * For now, only one GPS polyline is supported